-Death of a Significant Public figure
+Death of a Senior National figure

-Death of a Significant Public Figure
+Policy title Death of a Senior National Figure

 1. Introduction